American Bridge, Saint Petersburg: History

-The essence of this construction project was that the bridge spans were a truss system (which was very new) consistin of timber support systems delimited by steel crossbars.
+The essence of this construction project was that the bridge spans were a truss system (which was very new) consisting of timber support systems delimited by steel crossbars.
 The presence of metal components made the bridge structure much stronger without significantly increasing the overall weight.

 The William Howe's system was theoretically checked and then improved by the Russian engineer Dmitrii Juravsky, who was an executive assistant to George W. Whistler during the construction of the railway line.
 Juravsky performed structural analyses and tests on physical models of Howe trusses from 1843 to 1848, and executed studies of the effect of posttension in Howe trusses.
 He published two books "About Bridges of the Howe System" in 1855 and 1856.

 Juravsky was able to prove that the closer to a bridge's pillars, the greater the strain on the vertical tension bars and diagonal braces.
 So, he proposed to make the truss members of varying thickness depending on a specific location.
 His ideas were endorsed by Whistler, and then used in the construction of other rail bridges on this line.
 As the road was built in the forward direction, it was necessary to build 278 artificial structures.